 The role of DBC's Deacon Team is to serve the needs of people, as described in Acts 6:2-3.
 Deacons counsel and guide people, serving as an extension of the Pastoral Care Team and as a liaison between anyone in the congregation and the church.
 Deacons may visit people in the hospital or in their homes.
 They can help relieve suffering, offer prayer, protect, comfort and encourage people.

-If you have need of a deacon and are not in a Sunday Morning Bible Study class, or if you are in a class that is not listed below, please fill out the Deacon Request Form.
-After you provide some details about your situation, one of the deacons will be in touch with you as soon as possible.
+If you have need of a deacon and are not in a Sunday Morning Bible Study class, or if you are in a class that is not listed below, please email the Church Office to provide some details about your situation.
+One of the deacons will be in touch with you as soon as possible.

 The Bridge: Gene Jernigan